MarwaAbdallah/-Energy-aware-WSN-Routing/README.md

 # Welcome!

-Here are is a brief description of the 2 reports I prepared for my grad course at Université de Montréal.
+Here are is a brief description of the 2 reports I prepared for my grad courses at Université de Montréal.
 They are in french

-The first one deals with Android's security , wile the second one discusses Wireless sensor Networks and energy-aware L3 protocols.
+The first one deals with Android's security , while the second one discusses Wireless sensor Networks and energy-aware L3 protocols.

 The targeted audiences are grad students, not familiar with these new topics but with a concrete IT background.